glkdrlgkrlzflnjkgh/ForgeBuild/README.md

 # ForgeBuild
+ForgeBuild is a C++ build system programmed in python note that currently it is quite early in development, please contribute if you want to!
+# IMPORTANT NOTE TO ANYONE WHO WANTS TO CONTRIBUTE!

-(note that by contributing, you give me rights to license your code under GPL-3.0!)
+**note that by contributing, you give me rights to license your code under GPL-3.0!**

 # Why?